-A related emerges from th. articipants in low institutional trust identified state corruption as a root cause of insecurity, but some still supported mano dura—initiatives that are often associated with limited security improvements and rarely address governance failures.
-While this resonates with scholarship on legitimacy and extra-legal social control (Godoy; 2006; Goldstein et al., 2007; Nivette, 2016; Kloppe-Santamaría, 2020), as citizens distrust the state in tackling insecurity, it provides an important nuance: people may not only decide to take justice into their own hands but may also confer great power to the very state they also distrust.
+A second related anomaly emerges from the case of Ecuador.
+While institutionalist accounts would predict that profound institutional distrust produces strong mano dura support, which this study confirmed, our findings provide a critical nuance.
+Group interactions in Ecuador demonstrate that participants in contexts of low institutional trust identified state corruption as a root cause of insecurity, but some still supported mano dura—initiatives that are often associated with limited security improvements and rarely address governance failures.
+While this resonates with scholarship on legitimacy and extra-legal social control (Godoy; 2006; Goldstein et al., 2007; Nivette, 2016; Kloppe-Santamaría, 2020), as citizens distrust the state in tackling insecurity, it provides an important nuance that existing theories do not fully capture: people may not only decide to take justice into their own hands but may also confer great power to the very state they also distrust.
 This may suggest that, in some cases, support for mano dura may function less as a rational policy option and more as an emotional product (Carvalho & Chamberlen, 2018).

+We argue that the complex interplay between these two causal mechanisms—scapegoating and institutional distrust—explains these anomalies and illuminates why support for mano dura unfolds differently in historically safe democracies.
+The causal logic indicates that when citizens perceive that the state is unable or unwilling to protect them, mano dura gains considerable traction.
+Its direction and intensity, however, depend upon a convenient “other” who can be blamed for insecurity.
+Where social scapegoats are present, the most radical—and less bounded by democratic norms—policing responses become attractive.
+By contrast, where threat framing remains domestically grounded, punitive demands are channeled institutionally.
+Focus group interactions revealed the intensity and scope of this process: when participants spontaneously introduced scapegoats, reinforcement was used to build narratives that justify radical measures.

-articipant choices are not predetermined or mechanical.
+Participant choices, however, are not predetermined or mechanical.
 Discussions show that these choices are, in part, the result of complex historical trajectories, where prior regime pathways have significantly shaped contemporary preferences.
 Consistent with path-dependent scholarship showing how early institutional stages in a country’s development constrain future activities (Hall & Taylor, 1996; Koelble, 1995), our findings suggest that participants’ experiences with authoritarianism likely affect their policing preferences, with strong implications for democracy.

 CONCLUSIONS

 Latin America has become the most violent region in the world.
 While homicides and other types of violence were once concentrated in specific subregions and countries, recent evidence suggests this pattern is rapidly shifting.
 Historically “safe countries” like Chile, Costa Rica, Ecuador, and Uruguay are now experiencing increasing homicide levels.
 These countries appear to be aligning not only in terms of homicide rates but in their responses to crime, although there are variations.